 While on stage, I spoke about a company in Winnipeg, Canada — Bison Trucking.
 They’ve set up a facility to encourage younger staff to explore how to align the fast pace of technological change in trucking to opportunities for digital technologies — read an extensive blog post about their efforts in the post Trend: In Trucking, Aircraft Control Towers Are the New Offices.

 There’s plenty of others – Xbox rooms seem to be springing up everywhere!
+Here I am on stage in Muscat, Oman at a conference, talking about the concept in a Q&A.

 Here’s what you need to think about: